ahamadey27/AiLanguageApp/AiLanguageApp/spec.md

 # General Notes
 - This project is designed as a pedagogical guide.
 The emphasis is on understanding both *what* to do and *why* specific technological and architectural choices are made.
-- The "AI" in "AI Language Generator/Decipherer" refers to a deterministic, rule-based system, not machine learning or natural language processing.
+- The "AI" in "AI Language Generator" refers to a deterministic, rule-based system, not machine learning or natural language processing.
 - An iterative development approach is recommended: start with core functionality and enhance incrementally.
 - Consistent use of Git for version control from the beginning is crucial.
 - Focus on adhering to ASP.NET Core best practices throughout the project.